 As we have interacted with foster and adoptive parents through the years, there is one theme that comes through loud and clear – Help!
-Because of our own experiences, we know that even though there are what we call “Disney World adoptions”, many of us struggle in our journey of parenting children who have faced separation, rejection, neglect, and/or abuse.
-In the past year, we have asked many families what would be most helpful and the overwhelming response has been the need for support, relevant trainings, and a place to find encouragement and families with similar experiences.
-We heard you and have organized relevant trainings over a variety of topics.
+Because of our own experiences, we know that even though there are what we call “Disney World adoptions”, many of us struggle in our journey of parenting children who have faced the trauma of separation, rejection, neglect, abuse, and/or trauma of unknown origin.

 In the past, we have asked many families what would be most helpful and the overwhelming response has been the need for support, relevant trainings, and a place to find encouragement and families with similar experiences.
 Families who sign on with Victorious Hope Adoption Consulting receive not just pre-adoption consulting, but post-adoption consulting as well.
 Cindy King, co-director of VHAC, has over 25 years experience parenting biological, foster, and adopted children, received trauma certification through The Post Institute, has worked with parents, volunteers, and educators, as a consultant in trauma-informed parenting and educating, and is working on her masters in Human Services Counseling with a specialization in children and parents.

 If you are not a VHAC family, we have educational opportunities for you as well.
 Please check back here often to see where classes or support groups might be meeting.
 Cindy is also available to consult with you on an individual basis.
 Please contact her at email@example.com for more information.

 Connecting with Grace (for churches and faith-based agencies) and Building on Connection (for public and secular groups and agencies)